 Published articles in Peer Reviewed Journals

-An individual's caste is an important dimension of one's identity in the Indian context.
+In India, an individual's caste is an important dimension of their identity.
 We examine how (rupee) amounts considered as remunerative earnings from (self-owned) businesses were shaped by the respondent's caste.
 As expected, we find that lower-ranked caste groups perceived lower amounts as being remunerative.
-Additionally, MGNREGS, India's flagship workfare program, improved the perceptions of Other Backward Classes (in that they reported higher amounts as being remunerative) by directly influencing their 'notions' of remunerative earnings, rather than by impacting their economic conditions per se.
+Additionally, MGNREGS, India's flagship workfare program, improved the perceptions of Other Backward Classes (in that they reported higher amounts as being remunerative) by directly influencing their 'notions' of remunerative earnings, rather than by impacting economic conditions on the ground.

 We find that MGNREGA, India's flagship workfare program, lead to modest changes in cropping patterns that were state and period specific.
 Additionally, we find no systematic impact on wages, and therefore no evidence that public works employment in MGNREGA crowded out casual labour in agriculture.